-MDMA and exposure therapy against PTSD
+MDMA and exposure therapy for PTSD

 MDMA structure